Rohit24-code/Zara-clone/README.md

     <a href="#Getting-Started">Getting Started</a> &#10023; <a href="#Install">Installing</a> &#10023;
   </p>

-  Bluefly is an e-commerce web application that allows you to shop online.
-It has a variety of categories, just visit the  listing page, trending page and you will see all the items available, apply sorting as per your need and in just a few clicks from the website.
+  Zara is an e-commerce web application that allows you to shop online.
+It has a variety of categories, just visit the top left hamburger icon and you will see all the items available, apply sorting as per your need and in just a few clicks from the website.